 You have a right to request the rectification of information we hold about you if it is inaccurate, subject to certain conditions.

 If you want to exercise this right, you should make an application to us in writing.
 We may ask you to provide us with sufficient information so that we can be sure of your identity.
 This request will be actioned within one month, or up to two months if the request is complex in nature.

-If action is not taken in response to a request for rectification, TDA will explain why this is the case.
-If you are unsatisfied with our response, you then have the right to complain to the supervisory authority and to a judicial remedy
+If action is not taken in response to a request for rectification, we will explain why this is the case.
+If you are unsatisfied with our response, you then have the right to complain to the supervisory authority and to a judicial remedy.

 The right to object